bk/wmk-docs/content/input_formats.md

 - `.docbook`: The XML-based DocBook format.

-- `.tei`: The Simple variant of the XML-based TEI (Text Encoding Intiative) format.
+- `.tei`: The Simple variant of the XML-based TEI (Text Encoding Initiative) format.

 - `.docx`: MS Word DOCX a.k.a.
 "Office Open XML" format.